kmccormack136/IPC_whitepaper/katrinaWhitepaper.md

 ### .z.pc

-Running `hclose[handle]` on the client will cause .z.pc to be invoked on the server.
-Unlike the message handlers we have seen before, it is not possible to obtain information relating to the client process in .z.pc because at this point that connection no longer exists.
-The integer identifying the handle that was just closed is sent as a parameter to .z.pc and can be used together with .z.po, to track connections to the server process.
+Running `hclose[handle]` on the client will cause `.z.pc` to be invoked on the server.
+Unlike the message handlers we have seen before, it is not possible to obtain information relating to the client process in `.z.pc` because at this point that connection no longer exists.
+The integer identifying the handle that was just closed is sent as a parameter to `.z.pc` and can be used together with `.z.po`, to track connections to the server process.

-In addition to when a handle is closed gracefully using hclose, .z.pc is also invoked on the server if the client process is killed.
+In addition to when a handle is closed gracefully using hclose, `.z.pc` is also invoked on the server if the client process is killed.

 ```q
 q).z.po:{0N!"connection opened, handle: ",string[.z.w]}